makinteract/DropboxSyncScript/README.md

 cs Homework2DropBox
 ```

-With an aditor of choice, open the file **python -> dropbox_uploader.py** and make sure that the first line indicates the path to your python installation..
+With an text editor of choice, open the file **python -> dropbox_uploader.py** and make sure that the first line shows the path to your Python installation.

 ```
 # Point this to your python installation
 #!/usr/bin/python
 ```

 Finally, open the **config.ini** file and copy here the token from Dropbox and the location of the path to the repository.
+You can also modify the other variables, but it is not necessary.

 For example: